How does this medication work? What will it do for me?

-Lung inflammation: Lung inflammation (interstitial lung disease) causing difficulty breathing has occurred on rare occasions in some people taking this medication.
+Lung inflammation: Lung inflammation (interstitial lung disease) causing difficulty breathing has occurred on rare occasions for some people taking this medication.
 This complication can be serious and sometimes fatal.
-If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking sorafenib contact your doctor immediately.
+If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking sorafenib, contact your doctor immediately.

 QT prolongation: This medication can affect the electrical activity of the heart causing QT prolongation.
 You are more at risk for QT prolongation and its complications (e.g., abnormal heartbeat, fainting, or death) if you: